-Some experts suggest working in “time chunks,” giving focused attention to a task for 25 minutes straight, followed by a five-minute break.
+Some experts suggest working in chunks of time, giving focused attention to a task for 25 minutes straight, followed by a five-minute break.
 This technique, called the Pomodoro technique, is an example of timeboxing.

 The advantages of timeboxing include:

 Focus: Because the central value of timeboxing relies on accomplishing one task at a time, project managers can be assured that all mental resources are being applied to each task.
-The timeboxing technique requires that each task is given full attention, at risk of not being completed within a fixed deadline.
+The timeboxing technique requires that each task is given full attention to make sure it's completed within a fixed deadline.

 Scope: Defining project objectives before beginning allows the timeboxing technique to deliver scope on a given project timeline.
 When timeboxing is combined with task dependency, like in a Gantt chart, project management becomes as easy as looking ahead to see each task’s effect on the entire project outcome.